JASCO advancing Passive Acoustic Monitoring via Unmanned Surface Vehicles

 When the USV drifts out of the target zone, the array is retrieved back into the moonpool where it is streamlined and protected from heavy seas before the USV return to the deployment location.

 Typically, hydrophones suspended from surface platforms such as boats or buoys experience motion from waves that can contaminate the acoustic data to a point where it is unusable except for very loud noises at higher frequencies.
-A key innovation with this system is JASCO’s ultra-low-power acoustically silent winch, which, when paired with the collapsible array, effectively isolates the hydrophones from the wave motion at the surface.
+A key innovation with this system is the proprietary heave compensation method which effectively isolates the hydrophones in the collapsible spatial array from the USV motion at the surface.

 As the result, the system offers operational capabilities similar to sonobuoys, while remaining reusable and suitable for long-duration deployments.